 Nearly every small business can benefit from managed IT services, but for dental offices, IT support is particularly important.
 Dental practices, like all companies entrusted with private client information, are prime targets for cyber criminals, and no small business can afford a data breach.
 Discover how managed IT services helps this St. Louis dental office keep running smoothly and securely.

-Jo Ann Emery, business manager at Smile Station Dental, a dental office in St. Louis, Missouri, understands that cyber crime is a real and growing threat for small businesses.
+J. E., business manager at a dental office in St. Louis, Missouri, understands that cyber crime is a real and growing threat for small businesses.
 “We know friends that have been victims of ransomware.
 They run small dental offices, too.
 Why would cyber criminals go after them and not us?
 It is because we are better protected,” she says.

-Smile Station Dental’s peace of mind is thanks to a long-term partnership with Anderson Technologies, a managed IT services provider based in St. Louis.
+J. E.’s peace of mind is thanks to a long-term partnership with Anderson Technologies, a managed IT services provider based in St. Louis.
 The Anderson Technologies team understands dental IT support and the unique needs of this space.
-Earlier this year, it even provided free cyber security training for dentists, in partnership with the Greater St. Louis Dental Society.
+Earlier this year, it even provided free cyber security training for dentists, in partnership with a St. Louis dental association.

 “A security breach has such financial repercussions.
-Dental firms aren’t just handling financial information—they have healthcare information, too, which means if we are hacked, we could also face HIPAA violations,” explains Emery.
+Dental firms aren’t just handling financial information—they have healthcare information, too, which means if we are hacked, we could also face HIPAA violations,” explains J. E.

 Anderson Technologies makes sure the dental office takes all possible steps to protect itself from ransomware, cyber crime, and other forms of data loss.
 It also implemented a process for backing up business-critical data, providing the office with a quick and easy way to get up and running again should disaster strike.